Deer

 Guides

-Non-residents must employ one licensed guide for each two hunters when hunting deer in the Territorial District of Rainy River.
+Non-residents must employ 1 licensed guide for each 2 hunters when hunting deer in the Territorial District of Rainy River.
 WMUs within the Territorial District of Rainy River are 9B, 10, 11A and parts of 7B and 12B — go to the WMU maps (Southwestern Ontario, Southeastern Ontario and Northern Ontario) sections and deer season tables for more information.

 Additional deer tags

-When deer populations in certain WMUs warrant, hunters may be offered the opportunity to harvest an additional deer through the purchase of additional deer tags or additional controlled deer tags.
+When deer populations in certain WMUs warrant, hunters may be offered the opportunity to harvest an additional deer by purchasing additional deer tags or additional controlled deer tags.

-Information regarding this year's additional deer tags (WMUs, hunt codes) will be posted online at: Apply for an additional deer tag when available.
+Information regarding this year's additional deer tags (WMUs, hunt codes, and sales dates) will be posted online at: Apply for an additional deer tag when available.
 If you do not have internet access, please contact the Natural Resources Information and Support Centre at 1-800-387-7011.

 Additional deer tags are available on a first come, first served basis.
 Additional deer tags may also be available to non-residents in WMUs with a non-resident deer season.
 A deer licence is required before you can purchase an additional deer tag.